Integration

 When transferring control to other PHP files or doing reverse PHP integration into them, you may obtain scan status information about each click using the $_adspect global PHP variable.
 It contains an associative array of the following structure:

-The fields are:
+The elements are:

 Description